Tools You'll Need

 Add the remaining dried fenugreek leaves and garam masala to the gravy.
 Stir well and cook for until fragrant, as seen at 0:23.

-Add the cooked kidney beans along with some of their cooking liquid to the simmering gravy.
+Add the cooked kidney beans along with some of their cooking liquid to the gravy.
 Stir to combine thoroughly, as shown at 0:33.

 Garnish the hot Rajma Masala with fresh chopped cilantro before serving, as seen in the final shot at 0:44.